devagx/ExampleCSharpAndSqlProject/README.md

 # ExampleCSharpAndSqlProject

-Example C# code and SQL I have written as part of building an activity time recording system.
+Subset of C# code and SQL that I have written as part of building an activity time recording system.